julelang/manual/src/packages/modules/index.md

 ├─ foo/
 │  ├─ bar/
 │  │  └─ bar.jule
-│  │
 │  ├─ foo.jule
 │  └─ jule.mod
-│
 ├─ jule.mod
 └─ main.jule
 ```

-In the example above, since `main.jule` has a module file, it will import the `bar` package with `foo::bar`.
+In the example above, since `main.jule` has a module file, it will import the `bar` package with `"package/foo/bar"`.
 However, since the `foo` package has a module within itself, it is its main package.
-So it uses `bar` to import the `bar` package.
+So it uses `"foo/bar"` to import the `bar` package.

 In this way, the `foo` package was designed as a separate module and became more portable.
 It should be easy to move to different locations due to its intuitive imports thanks to the module file.